By Jacob Ochoa

-The NFL season is just three months away, and this will be a historic season to be remembered.
-The NFL will play a 17-game regular season for the first time in history.
-In anticipation, we will take a walk from the Darkside and preview each of the 8 divisions.
-Let’s continue with a look at the AFC South, home of the AFC runner-up Tennessee Titans.
+The NFL season is just three months away, and it will be historic as teams play a 17-game regular season for the first time.
+In anticipation, we will take a walk from the Darkside and preview each of the eight divisions.
+We’ll begin in the NFC South, home of defending Super Bowl Champion Tampa Bay Buccaneers.

 Projected Order of finish: